16 Women Reveal Exactly How They Got Six-Pack Abs

 Load up on protein and healthy fats—yes, you need fat to burn fat!

 “Protein will help you build lean muscle and burn body fat, as will eating healthy fats such as those found in raw nuts, nut butters, fish oils, and olive oil.” —Ilaria Cavagna, 45, Pilates instructor and founder of High Heel Rescue.
-To make sure you’re getting the right amount of the macronutrient, find out the 7 signs you’re not eating enough healthy fats.
+To make sure you’re getting the right amount of the macronutrient, find out the other signs you’re not eating enough healthy fats.

 Use full-body equipment